DisStat/DisStat-npm/README.md

 const DisStat = require("disstat-npm")

 /*
- * @param {string} apiKey - Your api key, found at https://disstat.pages.dev/me
+ * @param {string} apiKey - Your api key, found at https://disstat.numselli.xyz/me
- * @param {string} botId - Your bot's id
+ * @param {string} bot - Your bot's user id OR your discord.js client.
- * @param {Client} client? - Your discord.js client.
 If provided, the package will automatically post server and user count to DisStat and as such, will disable related manual posting.
  */
+const disstat = new DisStat("DS-apikey123", "685166801394335819")
-const disstat = new DisStat("DS-apikey123", "685166801394335819", client)
+const disstat = new DisStat("DS-apikey123", client)

 /*
  * Gets data from your bot or someone else's (public) bot.